Guidelines for PhD Degree

 Ph.D. students must complete a qualifying examination by the end of their sixth semester of enrollment.
 It requires a formal, detailed proposal be submitted to the Dissertation Committee and an oral defense of the student’s proposed research project.
 Upon the recommendation of the Dissertation Committee, the student may be admitted to candidacy for the Ph.D. degree.
 The stipulations for admission to doctoral candidacy are that the student has (i) completed one academic years of full-time graduate study in residence at the University of Delaware, (ii) completed all required courses with the exception of BINF865 and BINF969, (iii) passed the preliminary exams, (iv) demonstrated the ability to perform research, and (5) had a research project accepted by the Dissertation Committee.
 Within one week of the candidacy exam, complete and submit the Recommendation for Candidacy for Doctoral Degree form for details.
 A copy of the completed form should be given to the Education and Outreach Coordinator.

 The dissertation examination of the Ph.D. program will involve the approval of the written dissertation and an oral defense of the candidate’s dissertation.
 The written dissertation will be submitted to the Dissertation Committee and the CBCB office at least three weeks in advance of the oral defense date.
 The oral defense date will be publicly announced at least two weeks prior to the scheduled date.
-The oral presentation will be open to the public and all members of the Bioinformatics and Systems Biology program.
+The oral presentation will be open to the public and all members of the Bioinformatics Data Science program.
 The Dissertation Committee will approve the candidate’s dissertation.
 Within one week of the dissertation defense, complete and submit the Certification of Doctoral Dissertation Defense Form.
 A copy of the completed form should be given to the Education and Outreach Coordinator.